 One leadership style that is increasingly useful to adopt is inclusive leadership.

-An inclusive leader is someone who operates from the centre of the workforce rather than from an ivory tower, exhibits trust through delegation and actively encourages inter-departmental collaboration.
+An inclusive leader is someone who operates from the center of the workforce rather than from an ivory tower, exhibits trust through delegation, and actively encourages inter-departmental collaboration.

 This is also how a copywriter engages with a project, particularly when working in a team.

-A copywriter is at the centre of the project wheel.
-They listen to the client, their goals, their audience, the research data and their design collaborators.
+A copywriter is at the center of the project wheel.
+They listen to the client, their goals, their audience, the research data, and their design collaborators.
 Then, they bring these myriad voices together into a clear, effective message.